stefanKnott/fRazor/README.md

 # fRazor
 a file resizer -- removes a a percentage of file specified by rzScalar.

-End goal is to figure out a way to do this when the file is being accessed from another (logging) program
+- TODO: decide on how to properly handle abnormally large lines or if only one line exists in the file